Communication-Efficient Distributed Online Nonconvex Optimization with Time-Varying Constraints: Introduction

-Distributed online convex optimization focuses on the scenario where local loss functions are convex, and has been widely studied as discussed above.
-In contrast, distributed online nonconvex optimization receives relatively less attention since the analysis is more challenging due to the inherent nonconvexity.
-For nonconvex optimization problems, finding a globally optimal decision is often an NP-hard problem \cite{Kohler2017}.
-Consequently, the studies in the literature typically focus on establishing convergence to a point satisfying the first-order optimality condition.
-Recently, to measure the performance of the algorithms for distributed online nonconvex optimization, the authors of~\cite{Lu2021a} propose a regret metric by utilizing the first-order optimality condition associated with the variational inequality.
-As a result, an $\mathcal{O}( {\sqrt T} )$ regret bound is established for general nonconvex local loss functions.
+Different from convex optimization as discussed above, in nonconvex optimization, finding a globally optimal decision is often an NP-hard problem \cite{Kohler2017}.
+Consequently, the studies in the literature typically focus on establishing convergence to a point satisfying the first-order optimality condition , see, e.g., \cite{Scutari2019, Cannelli2020, Kungurtsev2023}.
+Recently, to measure the performance of the algorithms for distributed online nonconvex optimization, the authors of \cite{Lu2021a} propose a regret metric by utilizing the first-order optimality condition associated with the variational inequality.
+As a result, an $\mathcal{O}( {\sqrt T} )$ regret bound is established for nonconvex local loss functions.
 The authors of \cite{Suo2025} consider inequality constraints for distributed online nonconvex optimization.
-By utilizing the regret metric proposed in \cite{Lu2021a} and the constraint violation metric, they establish an $\mathcal{O}( {{T^{1/2 + c}}} )$ regret bound and an $\mathcal{O}( {{T^{3/4}}} )$ constraint violation bound for general nonconvex local loss and convex local constraint functions under Slater’s condition, where $c \in ( {0,1/2} )$.
+By utilizing the regret metric proposed in \cite{Lu2021a} and the constraint violation metric, they establish an $\mathcal{O}( {{T^{1/2 + c}}} )$ regret bound and an $\mathcal{O}( {{T^{3/4}}} )$ constraint violation bound for nonconvex local loss and convex local constraint functions under Slater’s condition, where $c \in ( {0,1/2} )$.
 Note that \cite{Suo2025} considers static inequality constraints and the constraint violation metric. \emph{It remains unclear whether sublinear network regret and (cumulative) constraint violation can be achieved for distributed online nonconvex optimization with time-varying constraints} (Question~3).
 In addition, unlike convex optimization, in nonconvex optimization Slater’s condition alone does not generally guarantee strong duality because the standard Lagrange dual often has a nonzero duality gap in nonconvex problems \cite{Bertsekas1997}. \emph{It also remains unclear whether reduced network (cumulative) constraint violation can be achieved for distributed online nonconvex optimization with time-varying constraints under Slater’s condition} (Question~4).